-One of my sons, Jordan, lived overseas for two years as part of his college education.
-During his last spring, while living in Paris, Benji (my husband) and I took the opportunity to go visit Jordan.
+One of my sons lived overseas for two years as part of his college education.
+During his last spring, while living in Paris, Benji (my husband) and I took the opportunity to go visit him.
 We ate our way through Paris and Normandy before heading on to Greece.
-The single biggest discovery of food in Greece was that Greek Salads do not have lettuce!
+The single biggest discovery of food in Greece was that Greek Salads do not contain lettuce!
 This sent me down a foodie rabbit hole trying to recreate the Authentic Greek Salad that we devoured at every meal.

 How to make Greek Salad

 Greek Salad is easy to make.
 The above picture shows a block of feta cheese.
 I am lucky enough to have a European grocery store close by and I love to try lots of different ingredients.
 This is a French Feta that is creamy, silky, and not overly salty.
 However, choose the feta that you enjoy and if you can't find a block of feta don't worry about it and just pick up crumbled feta from your store.